J-Kuopus/myFlix-Angular-client/README.md

 ## Description

-This is a user interface built with Angular that connects to a database (MongoDB) to display movie information.
+This is a user interface built with Angular and styled with Angular-Material that connects to a database (MongoDB) to display movie information.

 ## Images